top of page

 I got into a scooter accident

-My name is Silvie, 31 years old and based in The Netherlands.
-In May 2017, I got into a scooter accident, which has caused me concussion and whiplash.
-I didn't fall on my head.
-I was conscious and I thought I only hurt my ankle.
+My name is Silvie, I am 33 years old and based in the Netherlands.
+In May 2017, I was involved in a scooter accident that caused me a concussion and whiplash.
+I didn’t fall on my head; I was conscious and thought I had only hurt my ankle.

-So I thought I was lucky and went home, not knowing I just walked into a new life.
-The next day I felt so weird but I went to work anyway.
-I didn't know what was going on because I didn't fall on my head so what could it be?
-I went to work for the next 3 days as well.
+I thought I was lucky and went home, not realizing that I had just walked into a new life.
+The next day, I felt really strange, but I went to work anyway.
+I didn't know what was happening since I hadn’t fallen on my head, so I wondered what it could be.
+I continued to work for the next three days as well.

-I couldn't concentrate, made a lot of mistakes, my eyes were hurting from my computer and I was so upset, confused and even defeated not knowing what was happening.
-What's going on with me?!
-I felt like everything was wrong but I couldn't address what exactly it was.
+I couldn’t concentrate, made a lot of mistakes, my eyes hurt from looking at the computer, and I felt so upset, confused, and defeated, not understanding what was going on.
+What was happening to me?!
+I felt like something was wrong, but I couldn’t pinpoint exactly what it was.

-On Friday, I went home early and told my employer, "Don't worry I will rest this weekend and will be back on Monday”.
-I then went to the doctor on the same day and he gave me some relaxing medication.
+On Friday, I went home early and told my employer, “Don’t worry, I will rest this weekend and will be back on Monday.”
+That same day, I went to the doctor, and he prescribed me some relaxing medication.

 2022.08.13 - Brandinshoot Silvie - Schoorl, Groet & Hargen - Captured_edited.jpg